Gator-PASE/gator-pase.github.io/content/blog/25-09-12-Speaker-Profile2-AM/index.md

   - community engagement
   - civic science
 image:
   caption: 'Graphic created by Kass Fernandez.
-Hawaiian bobtail squid photo by [William Ormerod](https://news.wisc.edu/in-sync-squid-glowing-companions-march-in-genetic-harmony/).'
+Headshot (with spider crab) provided by Dr. Sarah McAnulty.'
 ---

 When Dr. Sarah McAnulty was little, she already knew what she wanted to be: a squid scientist.
 Unlike most people, she actually followed her childhood dreams and built a career around her fascination, but her story doesn’t end with a lab bench or a research vessel.
 Instead, Dr. McAnulty’s trajectory brought her to the helm of a nonprofit that connects scientists and the public in thousands of classrooms and communities around the world.